ecalder6/azure-gaming/README.md

 After filling these in, check on I agree the terms and click on purchase.
 A VM with a M60 graphics card will be automatically deployed and configured for you.
 Note that the setup process will take around 15 minutes (1 hour + if you choose to update Windows).

 You can monitor the progress of the deployment using the notification button (bell icon) on the top right.
-You will know it's ready when your local steam client allows you to install and stream games from the VM.

 You can also check the status under Virtual Machine -> CloudGaming -> Extensions -> the only entry in the list.
 If you see an error or failure, submit an issue on GitHub along with what's in detailed status.

+After the deployment is successful, you'll need to wait for the VM to restart and for steam to finish first-launch update.
+You will know it's ready when your local steam client allows you to install and stream games from the VM.

 ### Manual
 1. Deploy a NV6 size VM through the azure portal(see [this guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html) for instructions).